 Kiva Rivers (yes, that’s really him in the picture) has been surfing Hawaii’s waves since he was nine years old.
 Since then, he’s gained a legendary status in the water sports world both for his incredible skill and his teaching tactics that cater to all levels of surfers.
 Those who need a hand riding Maui’s waves—from celebrities such as Clint Eastwood and Vanessa Hudgens, to youngsters and surfers of the silver-haired variety—call on Kiva at Rivers to the Surf to get his much sought-after expertise.

 Want to give surfing a whirl on your next trip to Maui?
-Get your feet wet with part one of our new series.
+Get your feet wet with part one of our new series (don’t forget to check out part two and part three).
 The transition from sand to sea has never been this easy (onlookers won’t even know you’re a newbie).

 “The ideal board size range for beginner surfers is 9-11ft.
 It offers more stability for paddling out to the waves, and it makes standing up on the board much easier because you have a greater volume of support under your body.
 I recommend soft top surfboards—these have padded decks that make paddling on your chest more comfortable.”

 “Try to protect as much of your body as you can – you don’t want to get a rash from the board or get sunburnt.
 A long sleeve shirt and board shorts that reach your knees should do the trick.
 The Honolua Surf Company stores will have everything you need.”